- Privacy Statement for Members

 - transfer to any equivalent or lower level of cover within 30 days of your membership ceasing with your previous health insurer.

 Frank recommends that your cover starts immediately after your previous cover ends.
-If your new cover with Frank provides higher benefits or benefits for services not covered by your previous health insurer, you’ll be regarded as a new member for those higher benefits, and/or additional services, and will be required to serve the waiting and benefit limitation periods - but only for the higher benefits/additional services.
+If your new cover with Frank provides higher benefits or benefits for services not covered by your previous health insurer, you’ll be regarded as a new member for those higher benefits, and/or additional services, and will be required to serve the waiting periods - but only for the higher benefits/additional services.

 When you transfer to Frank your benefit entitlements may be adjusted by benefits already paid by your previous health insurer.
 Under lifetime health cover, continuity of a member’s/partner’s certified age at entry (CAE) is possible when transferring from another Australian registered private health insurer.